nsrau/azure-docs.it-it/articles/storage/vs-storage-aspnet-getting-started-tables.md

 ###Creazione di una tabella in codice

-Per creare la tabella di Azure in codice anziché utilizzando **Esplora Server** di Visual Studio, è sufficiente aggiungere un richiamo a `CreateIfNotExistsAsync()`.
+Per creare la tabella di Azure in codice anziché utilizzando **Esplora Server** di Visual Studio, è sufficiente aggiungere una chiamata a `CreateIfNotExistsAsync()`.

 	// Create the CloudTable if it does not exist await table.CreateIfNotExistsAsync();